BietSoft/brixx.docs/brixx-script/README.md

     console.log('Brixx version: ', Brixx.version)

+Console output

-    > Brixx version: 1.0.8
+    Brixx version: 1.0.8

 ## Brixx static methods

 ### createRoot(rootElement)

 Creates and returns the Brixx root element.
-The Brixx root element is used as a container element to render a Brixx web component.
+The Brixx root element is be used as a container element to render a Brixx web component.

 **Parameters**
 `{Node} [rootElement] (optional)` - the Brixx root element.
 If the parameter `rootElement` is not specified, an existing Brixx root element is searched for.
 If no root element is found, an HTML `<div>` element with `id='brixx-root'` is inserted at the end of the `<body>` section and returned.